-- Go to http://www.tntech.edu/eo - Click, "Enter Eagle Online" to log into Eagle Online. - Use your T# and your Eagle Online PIN.
-Be sure to include the capital letter "T" in your T#. - If this is the first time entering the system, your PIN is set to your birthday.
+- Select Eagle Online from inside the Tech Express portal. - Click, "Enter Eagle Online" - If this is the first time entering the system, your PIN is set to your birthday.
 For example: January 15, 1970 would be 011570.
 Once you enter your birthday, the system will prompt you to set a new PIN.
 It can be numerical, alphabetical, or a combination of the two.
 It CANNOT be any part of your SSN or your birthday.
 Make sure that you record this number for your personal records. - If you forget your PIN or you get locked out of your Eagle Online account, call 931-372-3975 to have your PIN reset.
 Your T-number will be required. - If you click on a class's CRN (Course Registration or Call Number), it will give you detailed information about that course including any course registration restrictions or prerequisites.